FHoltorf/MarkovBounds.jl/docs/src/background.md

 ```
 The key insight underpinning all moment bounding schemes now is that a suitable choice of "necessary consistency conditions" turns the above "pseudo" optimization problem into a convex optimization problem known as generalized moment problem.
 The practical value of this observations lies in the fact that strong convex relaxations of these generalized moment problems are easily constructed and they can be readily solved with off-the-shelve semidefinite programming (SDP) solvers such as Mosek, SeDuMi or SDPT3.

 But what are these "necessary consistency conditions"?
 We won't answer this question in detail here but provide some examples and intuition for their nature.
 The above mentioned consistency conditions can be loosely classified as a) reflecting the dynamics of the underlying process and b) the support of its distribution.
 Conditions of type a) are affine relations that the moments of process have to satisfy.
-To derive these conditions, note that the (extended) infinitesimal generator
+To derive these conditions, note that the (extended) infinitesimal generator of the process
 ```math
     \begin{aligned}
         \mathcal{A} : w(t,z) \mapsto &\lim_{h\to 0^+} \frac{\mathbb{E_z[w(t + h,x(t + h))]} - w(t,z)}{h} \\